reaktor/chef-debian/README.md

 Description
 -----------

-Configures (official) Debian Apt repositories.
-Includes also a LWRP which can be used to add and pin a Debian repository.
+Chef cookbook for managing Apt sources for official Debian repositories.

+This cookbook can be used to configure the whole system for all the wanted sources (stable, security, stable-updates, etc.).
+Just including the "default" recipe to the run list gives a sensible default.

+Individual recipes can also be used by other cookbooks that need packages for example from the backports repository.

 Requirements
 ------------

-Intended for use in Debian, but could be adapted for other Apt based platforms.
+Intended for use in Debian, but could be modified for other Apt based platforms.
 Tested on Debian 6.0 Squeeze and Debian 7.0 Wheezy.

 Requires [apt](http://community.opscode.com/cookbooks/apt) community cookbook.